patriciajeanperez/liferay-docs/discover/portal/articles-dxp/03-collaboration/01-managing-documents-and-media/03-using-a-sharepoint-repository/00-sharepoint-intro.markdown

 - Getting revision history
 - Reverting to a revision

-The Liferay SharePoint Connector uses SharePoint's API, which has these
+The app uses SharePoint's API, which has these limitations:
-limitations:

 - Version history is lost when moving or renaming a file without first checking it out.